dvsa/vol-app/docs/app/features/retrieve-via-link.md

 (`{% if retrievalLink %}` download link `{% else %}` attached file), so the same template serves the link and legacy-attachment paths.

+**Multi-recipient delivery under Notify.** GOV.UK Notify has no Cc/Bcc and takes one address per send, so `GovUkNotifyTransport` fans out — one Notify send per distinct To/Cc/Bcc address, then Notify owns delivery and its retries.
+Transient (`429`/`5xx`) failures retry the whole message; a permanent per-recipient failure (e.g. a bad address) is logged and skipped so it can't fail — or endlessly re-duplicate — the batch.
+This is a general transport fix, not publications-specific: it restores the correct delivery that SMTP did natively for every multi-recipient flow (operator admin lists, EBSR Cc, publication Bcc).

 ## Known follow-ups

 - **Translations** — the selfserve `retrieve-document.*` keys and the Welsh OTP-email / template